Electrical Permit Process in Ontario: A Step-by-Step Guide

 Disclaimer: This article provides general engineering guidance for educational purposes.
 Always verify requirements against the current edition of the Canadian Electrical Code (CEC), Ontario Electrical Safety Code (OESC), and applicable standards.
 Consult a licensed Professional Engineer (P.Eng) for project-specific applications.

-Need Permit-Ready Electrical Drawings?
+Need Construction-Ready Electrical Drawings?

 ETEM Engineering prepares P.Eng stamped electrical drawings that pass plan review on the first submission.
 From load calculations through final ESA inspection.